JKU-ICG/AOS/DRONE/README.md

         #       'CompassHeading' = # compass values in step of 2 degrees
         #       'Image' = #Acquired frame from framegrabber
         #   }
-    SendWayPointInfoQueue = multiprocessing.Queue(maxsize=20) # waypoint information queue.get() returns a dictionary as:
+    SendWayPointInfoQueue = multiprocessing.Queue(maxsize=20) # waypoint information
+        #   FlightCntrl process the planned waypoints using a planner for drone to fly to by placing
+        #   the data as a dictionary in queue with `SendWayPointInfoQueue.put(data)` and
+        #   `SendWayPointInfoQueue.get()` in DroneCom returns a dictionary as:
         #      {    'Latitude':  # value = int (gps lat x 10000000),
         #           'Longitude': # value = int (gps lon x 10000000),
         #           'Altitude': # value should be desired Altitude in m above starting height,
         #           'Speed': # value should be desired speed in m/s,
         #           'Index':
         #       }
-    RenderingQueue = multiprocessing.Queue(maxsize=200) # queue with geotagged frames with ~1m spacing
+    RenderingQueue = multiprocessing.Queue(maxsize=200) # queue with geotagged frames
+        #   FlightCntrl process and RenderDetect process communicates
-        #   in the form of a dictionary
+        #   uniformly sampled (currently ~1m spacing) gps tagged samples in the form of a dictionary
         #    {   'Latitude' = #
         #        'Longitude' = #
         #        'Altitude' = #